-Super Bowl Champion and University of Pittsburgh graduate Aaron Donald says he believes Buffalo Bills quarterback Josh Allen reminds him of Ben Roethlisberger, only better.
+Super Bowl Champion and Pitt graduate Aaron Donald says he believes Buffalo Bills quarterback Josh Allen reminds him of Ben Roethlisberger, only better.

-The Rams open up their Super Bowl-defending season on Thursday, Sept.
-8 in prime-time against Allen and the Bills at SoFi Stadium.
+The Rams open up their Super Bowl-defending season September 8 in prime time against Allen and the Bills.

-Allen was taken seventh overall by the Bills in the 2018 NFL Draft and has become one of the NFL’s premier young quarterbacks.
+Allen was taken seventh overall by the Bills in the 2018 draft and has become one of the NFL’s premier young quarterbacks.

 Allen led the Bills to their first AFC Championship Game since 1993 in 2020, losing to the Kansas City Chiefs.
-They lost again to the Chiefs this past season in the AFC Divisional Round in one of the most memorable playoff games in recent memory.
+They lost again to the Chiefs this past season in the Divisional Round.

-Roethlisberger retired at the end of this past season after 18 seasons in the NFL, all spent with the Pittsburgh Steelers.
+Roethlisberger retired at the end of this past season after 18 seasons in the NFL.

-The Steelers and Roethlisberger were beaten by the Chiefs in the AFC Wild Card Round of the playoffs last year.
+The Steelers and Roethlisberger were beat by the Chiefs in the Wild Card round of the playoffs last year.